An example of simple religious architecture of Ibiza

 Built in the 18th century, it keeps true to the austerity of traditional island architecture while adding classical decorative elements such as the gold-leaf moulding around the inside.

-On the mountain, defensive and in a special location: that is the religious architecture of Puig de Missa
+On the mountain, defensive and in a special location: that is Puig de Missa

 This church was built in the 16th century and received later additions that created sculptural, labyrinthine volumes in combination with the white walls, on the hill, sheltered and with an extraordinary porch.